 Exempt reporting advisers qualified in other states should consult their counsel to determine any annual requirements in such states.

-For more information, see our January 6, 2016 Foley Adviser.
+For more information, please see our January 6, 2016 Foley Adviser or contact us.

 Please note that both qualified institutional investors and passive investors must make additional filings upon certain changes in ownership or changes in investment purpose.